-Late Registration: Eligible students whose transcripts have been received by the Registrar will be allowed to register for a limited time after the regular registration date listed in the Calendar.
+Late Registration: Any student registering in an undergraduate division who, in the fall or spring semester, with proper permission, registers after the appointed days for registering in that semester, will be required to pay a special charge of five dollars to defray the cost of the extra services required to effect his late registration.
 Each class missed because of late registration will be counted as an absence, and classroom and laboratory work missed will be counted as zero unless the individual instructor grants the student permission to make up the work.